-Report the Fall 2010 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2014 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2010 Student to Faculty ratio 21 to 1 (based on 8892 students and 417 faculty).
+12 Estimated Fall 2014 Student to Faculty ratio 17 to 1 (based on students Student-Faculty Ratio for IPEDS is compiled in Fe bruary after end of tern and faculty).